 If you know me, I am all about getting the best value for my money, even when at Disneyland.
-When we went to Disneyland over Spring Break I spent the money to utilize Disneyland’s MaxPass.
+When we went to Disneyland over Spring Break in 2018 I spent the money to utilize Disneyland’s MaxPass.
 I was excited to be able to use it during a peak week, and was sure I would love it.
-But sadly, I realized that there are a lot of times Disney MaxPass is not worth the cost.

 What Is The Difference Between Disneyland’s Fastpass and Disney MaxPass?

 I think it is important that anybody reading this understand the difference between fastpass and Disney MaxPass.
 If you are a Disneyland regular, you may already know this, but I have talked to people on their third or fourth trip who still don’t know about fastpass.